EQ2Squeeze/EQ2/README.md

 1. Input Spell Details:
    - Enter the spell name, damage, cast time, and recovery time in the respective fields.
-   - Check the DOT checkbox to reveal tick damage and duration fields, and use AOE or Encounter checkboxes for multi-mob calculations.
+   - Check the DOT checkbox to reveal tick damage, tick length, and duration fields, and use AOE or Encounter checkboxes for multi-mob calculations.

 2. Add or Edit Spells:
    - Click "Add Spell" to include a new spell or "Update Spell" to save edits.
 Use "Cancel" to discard edits.